-The 1970’s were a pivotal time in guitar luthierie.
-The 1960’s had seen the folk boom where demand for acoustic guitars had exceeded the production capacity of the combined American instrument manufacturers.
+The 1970s were a pivotal time in guitar lutherie.
+The 1960s had seen the folk boom where demand for acoustic guitars had exceeded the production capacity of the combined American instrument manufacturers.
 Gibson, Fender, Guild and Martin ramped up production to meet demand.
 Larger, multi-national Corporations saw the potential profits and wanted to get a piece of the action: Companies like AMF, CMI, Baldwin and Norlin decided it was time to get into the guitar business.
 To meet the public demand, they moved to produce more guitars.
-They found clever new ways to simplify the manufacturing process and through the greater efficiency, meet demand and make more money.
-Unfortunately, the instruments got cheaper, sounded worse and didn’t hold-up.
-From a collectors perspective, the late 1960’s and 1970’s are the low point for American guitar manufacturing.
+They found clever new ways to simplify the manufacturing process and through greater efficiency, meet demand and make more money.
+Unfortunately, the instruments got cheaper, sounded worse, and didn’t hold up.
+From a collector’s perspective, the late 1960s and 1970s are the low points for American guitar manufacturing.

 The consequence was predictable: The public developed a new interest in vintage instruments – they sounded better, were readily available, inexpensive and had an antique vibe.
 What could be better than owning a Gibson Southerner Jumbo like Woody Guthrie played?
 Pre-War Martins acquired a new and devoted following; the list goes on and on.

-Also, emerging out of the “Whole Earth Catalog” generation of the 1960’s were a significant group of people that saw value in working natural materials with their hands.
-They moved to revive the ancient art of luthierie.
+Also, emerging out of the “Whole Earth Catalog” generation of the 1960s was a significant group of people that saw value in working natural materials with their hands.
+They moved to revive the ancient art of lutherie.
 What higher calling could there be than to fashion musical instruments out of natural materials, devoted to the purpose of artistic expression both in the craft of assembly and the performance-art of music?
-Making music was the gentle emotional expression of the era as a nation patiently waited for their soldiers to return from Vietnam.
+Making music was the gentle emotional expression of the era as a nation patiently waited for its soldiers to return from Vietnam.

 Nick Kukich started the Franklin Guitar Company in Portland Oregon with one employee: himself.